Colleges by Location

 Beyond the classroom, Franklin & Marshall College has a vibrant campus life that offers students a wide array of extracurricular activities and organizations.
 The college is home to numerous clubs, sports teams, and performance groups, providing ample opportunities for students to explore their interests and passions outside of academics.
 The college also promotes community engagement and a spirit of service through various service-learning programs, fostering a commitment to social responsibility among its students.
 Overall, Franklin & Marshall College provides a stimulating and supportive environment for students to grow intellectually, personally, and socially.

-Franklin & Marshall College is a private four-year college located in Lancaster, PA and set in a suburban environment.
-This institution follows a semester-based calendar.
-It has an acceptance rate of 31%.
-The freshman retention rate at Franklin & Marshall College is 85% and the six-year graduation rate is 86%.
+Located in Lancaster, PA, Franklin & Marshall College is a private four-year college.
+This school follows a semester-based calendar.
+It has an acceptance rate of 28%.
+The freshman retention rate at Franklin & Marshall College is 90.2% and the six-year graduation rate is 84%.

 Quick Facts